In 1887, John Bartholomew's Gazetteer of the British Isles described Kensington like this:

 Kensington through time

-Click here for graphs and data of how Kensington and Chelsea has changed over two centuries.
-For statistics for historical units named after Kensington go to Units and Statistics.
+Kensington is now part of KENSINGTON AND CHELSEA District.
+Click here for graphs and data of how KENSINGTON AND CHELSEA has changed over two centuries.
+For statistics about Kensington itself, go to Statistics.

 How to reference this page: